 When making a workplace injury claim, a personal injury solicitor will look at the physical injuries the accident inflicted.
 This process is often referred to as a general damage claim.
 So if your physical health has affected your ability to earn a living, this would play a significant role within the compensation process.

 Many people who transition from a full-time wage to statutory sick pay could witness a financial loss.
 For example, if you have a weekly income of £200 that is swiftly reduced to £94.25 a week on SSP, you’d have a weekly loss of £105.75.
-This could be taken into consideration when making a claim.
+This could be taken into consideration when making a claim about accident at work sick pay.

 Medical Related Costs

-If an accident at work has resulted in an injury or illness, then you will most likely receive treatment and care from the National Health Service (NHS).
-However, you could potentially make a claim in relation to medical costs you’ve experienced during the recovery process.
+If an accident at work has resulted in an injury or illness, you will most likely receive treatment and care from the National Health Service (NHS).
+However, you could potentially claim about medical costs you’ve experienced during the recovery process.
 For example, if you have had to personally pay for prescription costs, medicine, or alternative treatments to aid your injury, then these factors could be taken into consideration when making a claim.

-A personal injury solicitor from our panel could offer those affected by a workplace injury a no win no fee agreement.
-This acts as an agreement between the solicitor and the claimant, clarifying that the claimant will be required to pay a success fee in the event the claim is successful.
-This fee will be capped at 25% and will be discussed between the solicitor and the claimant ahead of time.
-A no win no fee agreement also reduces the threat to claimants personal finances in the event the solicitor fails to attain a settlement.
+As well as being asked, “Will I get paid if I am injured in a workplace accident?”, we’re often asked about the cost of making a claim.
+A personal injury solicitor from our panel could offer those affected by a workplace injury a No Win No Fee agreement.
+This acts as an agreement between the solicitor and the claimant, clarifying that the claimant will be required to pay a success fee if the claim is successful.
+This fee will be capped at 25% and discussed between the solicitor and the claimant ahead of time.
+A No Win No Fee agreement also reduces the threat to claimants personal finances in the event the solicitor fails to attain a settlement.

 Statutory sick pay is paid by your employer for up to 28 weeks of you being ill.
 You might receive more than SSP if your company has a sick pay scheme of their own.
-In order to check if this is the case, you should look at your employment contract.
+To check if this is the case, you should look at your employment contract.

 How much is statutory sick pay?